jimlybora100/data_science/README.md

 # ECEN 360

-This repository contains assignments and projects from ECEN 360 (Computational Data Science) at Texas A&M University.
+This repository contains assignments and my semester project from ECEN 360 (Computational Data Science) at Texas A&M University.

 ## Contents